Skip to Main Content

 Caleb is an early career researcher about to embark on his research project and uses genAI to help him plan his research proposal.
 Caleb uses a genAI tool and copy-pastes the full text of his colleague’s published article from the team’s earlier research.
 He prompts the tool for new research ideas which would build on this work.
 He copies the output text into a Word document without noting the genAI as the source.
 A few weeks later, he finds the notes and, forgetting that they came from genAI, integrates them verbatim into his project proposal.

-Caleb has failed to adhere to Deakin’s guidelines to support the use of Generative AI for researchers because he has breached copyright in copying text from a published work.
+Caleb has failed to adhere to Deakin’s guidelines to support the use of generative AI for researchers because he has breached copyright in copying text from a published work.
 He has failed to exercise critical evaluation of the genAI output and he has used genAI output verbatim and without disclosure which is an example of plagiarism.